 An Essay Contest sponsored by the Maureen and Robert Freedland Fund for Studies of the Holocaust

-This new essay contest, under the sponsorship of the La Crosse Public Education Foundation, is designed to bring new meaning to studies of the Holocaust (Shoah) by connecting it with 21st century issues.
+This essay contest, under the sponsorship of the La Crosse Public Education Foundation, is designed to bring new meaning to studies of the Holocaust (Shoah) by connecting it with 21st century issues.

 Many have warned that the atrocities of the 20th Century must “never again” occur.
 However, the 21st Century has seen many incidents of racial, ethnic and religious persecution and even genocide.